MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/email-troubleshooting-guide.md

 [Authenticate | Citrix Workspace app for Windows](https://docs.citrix.com/en-us/citrix-workspace-app-for-windows/authentication.html)
 >
 > 4. Can you email (test) from the SQL Server does it work?
 Compared to the RDS server machine to rule out settings/setup.
 How does a Fiddler trace compare between a working and non-working machine?
+>
+>  5. Modern Auth requires .Net Framework 4.7.2 to be installed on each machine/ server.
+If one machine is failing verify this version is installed.

 ### Insufficient Memory